eduncan911/eduncan911.github.io/source/_posts/2016-04-01-fix-slow-scrolling-in-vim-and-neovim.markdown

     :set cursorline!

+An option that I found in the help that does speed things up is `lazyredraw`.
+Though, it is tolerable with Neovim, vim was still a little bit choppy.
+I have this enabled as default in my `.vimrc` regardless.

+    :set lazyredraw

 Some people have gotten success by disabling syntax highlighting after 128 columns and/or minlines set to 256.
 Neither worked for my environment though.

     set synmaxcol=128
     syntax sync minlines=256

 Personally, I just disabled some of (but not all of) `vim-go`'s syntax highlighting because I visually value the  `cursorline` highlighting more